jncraton/web-apps-cpsc2330/lectures/35-grid.md

 - The `align-items` property aligns content along the column axis within the cells
 - These are set on the grid container to apply to all children

-Considering the `grid-template-areas` syntax, what are the potential challenges of managing very large or complex grid layouts this way?

 ## Implicit Grid

 - The implicit grid forms when items are placed outside the explicitly defined tracks